 Tintagel Castle, King Arthur and Merlin’s Cave

 13th century Tintagel Castle lies adjacent to the village of Tintagel in Cornwall.
 Built by Richard, 1st Earl of Cornwall it later fell into disrepair and ruin.
 We were on an 8-day road trip along the north coast of Cornwall so made sure we detoured to include it in our trip.
-Once there you’ll find many an Instagram worthy shot and even get to “meet” the legend of King Arthur.
+Once there you’ll find many an Instagram worthy shot and even get to “meet” a representation of the legend of King Arthur.
 Want to see our CORNWALL itinerary then here you go?!

 We visited on a cold, wet and blustery afternoon so any idea of idyllic shots went right out the window.
 The walk from the small village of Tintagel to the pay booth is down a steep, narrow road and takes 10-15 minutes.
 However there’s a Land Rover service for a couple of quid each way.
 Certainly one to consider on the way back up!